destinyae/bnb-chain.github.io/docs/showcase/tokenization/account-preparation.md

 There are different sceneraios of tokenization, but in general, you need to prepare a wallet account and buy some crypto before you start create token.

-In this toturial we will focus on the account preparation steps, help you set up your wallet and buy crypto to pay fees.
+In this tutorial we will focus on the account preparation steps, help you set up your wallet and buy crypto to pay fees.

 ## 1 Preparation